-Did you know the benefits of Snail Mucin were discovered accidently?
+Did you know the benefits of Snail Mucin were discovered accidentally?
 Back in the ‘80’s, Chilean farmers harvested snails to provide escargot to French restaurants.
-It was the Chilean farmers who realized that any injury to their hand, such as scrapes or cuts, would heal quickly without scarring and felt extremely soft.
-After some clinical lab testing, Dr. Rafael Abad Iglesias discovered that snail secretions were responsible for a multitude of skin benefits!
-For years our founders have used snail mucin in their own skincare routine, now they want everyone to have access to this amazing, regenerative ingredient.
+The Chilean farmers realized that any injuries to their hands, such as scrapes or cuts while farming the snails, would heal quickly without scarring.
+Their hands often felt extremely soft.
+After some clinical lab testing, doctors discovered that snail mucin was responsible for a multitude of skin benefits!
+For years, our founders have used snail mucin in their own skincare routine.
+Now, they want everyone to see the power of this amazing, regenerative ingredient.

 Naderma is formulated with 2 different types of Vitamin C – lipid and aqueous – which provide different rates of penetration for Vitamin C to sink into the skin.
 This helps to address oxidative stress and provide antioxidant protection.
 Unlike other companies, we do not use ascorbic acid as a source of Vitamin C. That means that this pH neutral formula does not cause irritation or oxidize!